• Skip to primary navigation

 • The fish is infused with some soy sauce and then crusted with dry spice and sesame, so it’s SUPER tasty!

-• Tuna is so delicate and when seared lightly, you get to the best texture!
+• Tuna is so delicate and when seared lightly, you get to the best texture with a savory layer.

 • It’s versatile and can be served with so many side dishes.